HeapsIO/hxbit/README.md

   - `all` (default) : When called on the client, will forward the call on the server, but not execute locally.
 When called on the server, will forward the call to the clients (and force its execution), then execute.
   - `client` : When called on the server, will forward the call to the clients, but not execute locally.
 When called on the client, will execute locally.
-  - `server` : When called on the client, will forward the call the server, but not execute locally.
+  - `server` : When called on the client: will forward the call the server (if networkAllow(RPCServer) allows it), but not execute locally.
 When called on the server, will execute locally.
-  - `owner` : When called on the client, will forward the call to the server if not the owner, or else execute locally.
-When called on the server, will forward the call to the owner.
-Will fail if there is no owner.
+  - `owner` : When called on the client: will forward the call to the server (if networkAllow(RPC) allows it), but not execute locally.
+When called on the server: will forward the call to the owners as defined by networkAllow(Ownership).
   - `immediate` : Like `all` but executes immediately locally

 Return values are possible unless you are in `all` mode, and will add an extra callback to capture the result asynchronously: